 The Robyn Farber Leadership Development Program was created by Larry Farber in memory of his sister, Robyn, to ensure a continuous line of future leaders for Temple Beth El.
 The program sessions are led by TBE’s professional and lay leadership and cover a range of spiritual, educational, and social programming.
 If you are interested in a lay leadership position, this once-per-month commitment from October through May is a great way to meet peers and discover how your talents and interests can serve our congregation.
-Contact Laura Bernstein, Executive Director, to learn more about this program.
+Contact our Executive Director, to learn more about this program.

 Our Discovered Traditions Gift Shop is open during the weekdays, on Friday nights, Sunday mornings during Religious School, and during special events.
 Although it is professionally managed, we do regularly seek volunteers to help us staff for sales.
 Dee Kridel, Gift Shop Manager would love to talk to you about volunteering.